Processing by the First-tier Tribunal for Scotland Social Security Chamber

-Processing of personal data in an appeal is “necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” in terms of Article 6(1)(e) of the GDPR.
+Processing of Chamber case information is “necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller” in terms of Article 6(1)(e) of the UK GDPR.

 What categories of personal data are we processing?

 From the special categories of data listed in Article 9(1) of the UK GDPR, the Tribunal will occasionally process special category data in terms of health.
 It is however possible that other special category data might feature in a particular case.
 This processing is necessary for the establishment, exercise or defence of legal claims or whenever courts are acting in their judicial capacity in terms of Article 9(2)(f) of the UK GDPR.

 Where do you get my personal data from?

 The Tribunal may receive your data from the following sources:

 - You may provide your own data to the Tribunal

 - Your representatives may provide data to the Tribunal